futurice/festapp-server/Services.md

 ## API Documentation

-In all cases the base URL is `/api/v1/`.

 ### Twitter

 In order for the API to work, you must have the following environmental variables set: